NeruoDissident/Bandscape/docs/research-checklist.md

   - Location: Nashville, United States (36.1627, -86.7816)
   - Start: 2004  End: 2005
   - Tags: MISSING
-  - Bands: Paramore
+  - Bands: Paramore, Nine Inch Nails
   - Roles: guitar
 - Name: Jason Hammon
   - ID: member_60
   - Aliases: MISSING
-  - Bio: MISSING
+  - Bio: Jason Hammon is a guitarist, known for being a longtime member of Dance Hall Crashers and for his role in the band’s reunion and albums during the 1990s:contentReference[oaicite:65]{index=65}.
+He is the brother of DHC’s drummer Gavin Hammon.
   - Image: MISSING
   - Location: MISSING
   - Start: 1989  End: MISSING